matecomp/Queue-Simulator/README.md

 $ cd Queue-Simulator
 $ source bin/activate
 ```
-If ok, will be printed:
+If ok, will be print:
 ```sh
 (Queue-Simulator) server@localhost:~$
 ```